Global Coherence in Quantum Discord as a Resource: Preliminaries

-where $\{\ket{i}\}$ forms an orthonormal basis on Alice's Hilbert space and $\rho_{i}^B$ are any quantum states on Bob's Hilbert space.
+where $\{\ket{i}\}$ forms an orthonormal basis in Alice's Hilbert space, $\rho_{i}^B$ are any quantum states on Bob's Hilbert space, and $q_i$'s are probabilities.
 On the other hand, quantum discord from Bob to Alice $D^{\leftarrow}(\rho_{AB})$ is defined with respect to local quantum measurements on Bob's subsystem. $D^{\leftarrow}(\rho_{AB})$ vanishes for a given $\rho_{AB}$ if and only if it is a quantum-classical (QC) state which has a form as in Eq.~(\ref{CQ}) with the subsystems $A$ and $B$ permuted.
-The states with zero discord both ways are called a classically-correlated (CC) state given by
+The states with zero discord both ways are called a classically correlated (CC) state, given by

-The states of these forms are incoherent with respect to the product basis $\{\ket{i} \otimes \ket{j}\}$.
-Any bipartite state that is not a CC state is called a discordant state since they have a nonzero discord in at least one way.
+where $\{\ket{j}\}$ forms an orthonormal basis on Bob's Hilbert space and $q_{ij}$'s are probabilities.
+The states that can be decomposed in the above form are incoherent with respect to the product basis $\{\ket{i}^A \otimes \ket{j}^B\}$.
+Any bipartite state that is not a CC state is called a \textit{discordant state} since it has a nonzero discord in at least one way.

+Entanglement as a resource in quantum information science satisfies the requirement that the quantum resource cannot be generated locally from free states \cite{CG19}.
+However, quantum discord as a resource does not satisfy this requirement, as quantum discord can be created locally from a CC state \cite{DVB10, SKB11, GLH+12, Gio13, BPP15}.
+Specifically, let $\Phi_A \otimes \Phi_B$ be a local operation, where $\Phi_A$ and $\Phi_B$ are completely positive trace-preserving (CPTP) maps on subsystems $A$ and $B$, respectively.
+Then, there are discordant states that can be created via such local operations on a CC state given by (\ref{CCIC}), with $q_{ij}= \delta_{ij} \tilde q_i$, i.e., the transformed state $(\Phi_A \otimes \Phi_B) \rho_{\rm CC}$ has a non-zero discord for a suitable choice of local operations.
+Such discordant states can always be written as ~\cite{GLH+12}